-Figure 4: Bold edges represent directed paths (a) $R_1$ Rule (b) $R_2$ Rule which is just the direct effect.
-The more general case of Fig. 3 (a) can be expressed as:
+Figure 4: Bold edges represent directed paths (a) R_1 Rule (b) R_2 Rule which is just the direct effect.
+The more general case of Fig. 3 (a) can be expressed as:1

-2 (a) can be expressed as
+For instance, the first term of the path-specific effect in Fig. 2 (a) can be expressed as